nymtech/docs/content/quickstart/send-some-packets.md

 The `Client` is a network wrapper which talks to a Nym gateway server over a websocket.

 Let's see them in action.
+This is a mixnet client in JavaScript:

 ```javascript
 async function main() {